Paraphilia: ICD-11

-Management
+Paraphilic disorders

+Therapeutic management

 Most clinicians and researchers believe that paraphilic sexual interests cannot be altered, although evidence is needed to support this.
-Instead, the goal of therapy is normally to reduce the person's discomfort with their paraphilia and limit any criminal behavior.
+Instead, the goal of therapy is normally to reduce the person's discomfort with their paraphilia and limit the risk of any harmful, anti-social, or criminal behavior.
 Both psychotherapeutic and pharmacological methods are available to these ends.

-Cognitive behavioral therapy, at times, can help people with paraphilias develop strategies to avoid acting on their interests.
+Cognitive behavioral therapy, at times, can help people with extreme paraphilic disorders develop strategies to avoid acting on their interests.
 Patients are taught to identify and cope with factors that make acting on their interests more likely, such as stress.
-It is currently the only form of psychotherapy for paraphilias supported by randomized double-blind trials, as opposed to case studies and consensus of expert opinion.
+It is currently the only form of psychotherapy for paraphilic disorders supported by randomized double-blind trials, as opposed to case studies and consensus of expert opinion.

 Medications

 Pharmacological treatments can help people control their sexual behaviors, but do not change the content of the paraphilia.
 They are typically combined with cognitive behavioral therapy for best effect.

 SSRIs

-Selective serotonin reuptake inhibitors (SSRIs) are used, especially with exhibitionists, non-offending pedophiles, and compulsive masturbators.
+Selective serotonin reuptake inhibitors (SSRIs) have been well received and are considered an important pharmacological treatment of severe paraphilic disorders.
 They are proposed to work by reducing sexual arousal, compulsivity, and depressive symptoms.
-They have been well received and are considered an important pharmacological treatment of paraphilia.
+They have been used with exhibitionists, non-offending pedophiles, and compulsive masturbators.